 Adding online courses to home education, while relatively new, is revolutionizing the traditional idea of homeschooling in general, turning it into a special hybrid of learning that preserves the familiarity and comfort of learning at home, while enhancing it further through the wide-ranging possibilities of virtual learning.

 At the Virtual Learning Academy Charter School, where roughly 25% of our students are homeschooled, we offer students and their families a flexible academic schedule while providing interesting and rigorous learning opportunities.
 Our wide array of course offerings can help your son or daughter achieve his or her academic goals.
-We offer even more information regarding home education in our FAQ.
+We offer even more information regarding home education in our knowledge base.